⚡ Quick answer

 Shaken (車検) — Japan's Mandatory Vehicle Inspection

-The single biggest reason Japan's used car market produces such high-quality export vehicles
+The single biggest reason Japan produces such a high volume of well-maintained export vehicles

 Shaken is a comprehensive vehicle safety inspection required by law for every vehicle in Japan.
-It covers safety items, emissions, and roadworthiness to standards significantly stricter than most countries' equivalent tests.
-The inspection must be passed every two years (new cars get three years before the first shaken).
-Crucially, the vehicle owner pays for all repairs needed to pass — and those costs escalate sharply with vehicle age.
+It covers safety, emissions and roadworthiness to standards significantly stricter than most other countries' equivalent tests.
+The first shaken for new cars is at three years; thereafter every two years.
+The vehicle owner pays for all repairs needed to pass — and those costs escalate sharply as the vehicle ages.

 | 1–3 years | ¥60,000–¥80,000 (~$400–$530) | Pay and continue — car value far exceeds cost |